Is Alcohol Bad For Your Heart?

 When I was a heavy drinker I constantly had to visit the doctor because of my high blood pressure.
 When I quit drinking it went back to normal within three weeks!

 Raised heart rate and blood pressure

-Heart rate is the amount of times the heart beats each minute.
-Alcoholism can create irregularity in the period in between heartbeats.
+Heart rate is the number of times the heart beats each minute.
+Alcoholism can create an irregularity in the period in between heartbeats.
 Studies have discovered that routine heavy alcohol consumption can create episodes of minor cardiac arrest.